Face-to-Face Paper Readings: Online Interactive

 - It is your responsibility to secure a reliable Internet connection -- The Writing Lab is not responsible for students’ Wi-Fi;

-- You must already be logged in to Hangouts and have your essay opened in a Word document at the top of your scheduled hour -- Please do not begin those steps at the top of the hour, as doing so delays your session;
+- You must already be logged in to Meet and have your essay opened in a Word document at the top of your scheduled hour -- Please do not begin those steps at the top of the hour, as doing so delays your session;

-- The paper reader will attempt to connect with you five times for the first five minutes of your scheduled session (once every minute) -- If he or she cannot connect with you, you will be counted as a no-show;
+- The paper reader will attempt to connect with you five times during the first five minutes of your scheduled session (once every minute) -- If he or she cannot connect with you, you will be counted as a no-show;

 - You must email a copy of your marked-up paper to the firstname.lastname@example.org before your session is over (Doing so will ensure quality control for your paper reading).